nikifmak/hospital/README.md

 ✅Find a doctor's working hours
 ✅Book a doctor appointment
-Optionally, create and update the list of doctor's working hours
+✅Optionally, create and update the list of doctor's working hours

 Non-Functional Requirements

-Tech stack: Java 11, Spring Boot, Maven or Gradle
-Use JPA 2.x and Spring Data for persistence
+✅Tech stack: Java 11, Spring Boot, Maven or Gradle ✅Use JPA 2.x and Spring Data for persistence
-All API calls are unsecured, you don’t need to implement security Write comments within the source code (inline) that will help describe the design at code level (comments in persistence model, API operations, etc.).
+✅All API calls are unsecured, you don’t need to implement security ✅Write comments within the source code (inline) that will help describe the design at code level (comments in persistence model, API operations, etc.).
 You don’t have to create Swagger/OpenAPI file that describes the API, this is not important.
-Use whatever database you prefer (i.e., in-memory H2)
+✅Use whatever database you prefer (i.e., in-memory H2)

 Deliverables